 - Excessive worrying about body weight & shape

 Your doctor may also order vitamin levels such as thiamine, folate, vitamin B12, iron studies, and vitamin D. Most individuals also provide a urine sample for urinalysis.
-An electrocardiogram (EKG) is also usually obtained to evaluate the electrical activity of your heart.
+An electrocardiogram (ECG) is also usually obtained to evaluate the electrical activity of your heart.

 Eating Disorders Medication and Treatment

 Treatment of eating disorders often requires involvement of a psychiatrist, primary care physician, and dietician.

 Anorexia nervosa treatment usually incorporates psychotherapy and nutritional rehabilitation such as prescribing and supervising the patient’s diet.
 Psychotherapy may involve family therapy and cognitive-behavioral therapy.
 Patients that do not respond to these measures often require medical treatment with the atypical antipsychotics such as Zyprexa (olanzapine).
 Which stimulate appetite and are thought to minimize the distorted sense of body perception.
 Wellbutrin (bupropion) should be avoided as it can increase seizure risk in patients with eating disorders.
 Hospitalization is frequently necessary for patients who fail outpatient therapy with the aforementioned strategies or those who have medical complications such as significant dehydration or hypokalemia (low potassium).